List of Coronation Street characters introduced in 1998: Greg Kelly

 Gregory Paul "Greg" Kelly was played by Stephen Billington.
 Greg was the long-lost son of Les Battersby and is best known for his ultimately abusive relationship with Sally Webster.
+In 2013, Billington reflected on the role, saying, "Greg was an amazing character to play, so I have no regrets about that whatsoever.
+I won the Soap Award for 'Villain of the Year' for the role and we were getting 26 million viewers an episode, which could never be repeated now with so many channels.
+It was tremendous to be part of that".

 Greg was the result of a holiday romance between Moira Kelly and Les Battersby when he was working on a travelling fairground on the Isle of Wight.
 Les never kept in touch and it was not until Greg turned up in Weatherfield in April 1998 that Les even knew he had a son.
 Greg's early years were hard, but when he was around two, his mother started working for Harry Wood whom she subsequently married and he brought Greg up as his own.
 Moira told Greg about his past when he was 7, but it took Harry's death in September 1997 to spur Greg on to seek his natural father.

 Greg previously had played football for Stoke City F.C. when they had been playing at their former ground, Victoria Ground.
 A cruciate ligament injury however ended his footballing career, and so he followed Harry into the manufacturing and retail fashion business.

 With his relationship with his less-than-exemplary biological father expanding, Greg became more involved in the happenings of the Street.
 He struck up a relationship with Maxine Heavey, the local hairdresser.
 Always looking for "something better" he had an eye for a business deal and prospective bed partner.
 Greg convinced Mike Baldwin to take him on as a business partner - he would suss out the deals and Mike would pay him on a commission basis.
 Mike, seeing this as a win-win proposition agreed.
 Greg went to work at the factory.